Buf CLI inputs

 reference forgit

 inputs.
-Any ref that is a valid input togit checkout
+Any ref that's a valid input togit checkout

 is accepted. - The